Arunabh17oo/NLU_Chatbot_/README.md

 - Type text in the "AI Intent Prediction" textarea
 - Click "Predict Intent"
 - View the predicted intent with confidence score

+### 6. **Admin Panel (Admin Users Only)**
+- Login with admin credentials
+- Access the Admin Panel from the workspace
+- Manage users, datasets, and projects
+- Approve/reject new user registrations
+- Monitor system statistics

+### 7. **Feedback System**
+- Submit corrections for incorrect predictions
+- View your feedback history and status
+- Track which corrections have been applied

+### 8. **Active Learning**
+- Review uncertain samples that need annotation
+- Annotate samples with correct intents
+- Batch process multiple samples
+- Monitor retraining progress

 ## 📁 Project Structure